paulvmking/Game-of-Kings/README.md

 - **[Gitpod](https://www.gitpod.io/)** -Used as the interactive development environment (IDE) for the project.
 - **[GitHub](https://github.com/)** -Used to display and share all files related to the project.
 - **[Balsamiq](https://balsamiq.com/wireframes/?gclid=CjwKCAiA8Jf-BRB-EiwAWDtEGkJ6iKra1Rpbr_P_NWTlH_xSyg5fnl9cG87m1uVtg1HJKb3bCsG0BhoC3yMQAvD_BwE)** - Used to create wireframes for the site.

+# Testing

+## Navbar Functionality

+ - **Aim** - When the **GoK** icon on the left of navbar is clicked it redirects user to homepage.
+ - **Result** - This was done and user is redirected therefore passing the test.
+ - **Aim** - When links to other pages are clicked, the user is redirected to the mentioned page.
+ - **Result** - Navbar link clicked and redirected to corresponding page therefore passing the test.
+ - **Aim** - When screen size is reduced the **hamburger** icon displays and when clicked redirects user to corresponding page.
+ - **Result** - Screen size reduced activates **hamburger** icon and when clicked it reveals the page navigation which when clicked redirects user to corresponding page therefore passing the test.
+ - **Aim** - To see whether nagivation bar stays on the top of the screen on both all screen sizes.
+ - **Result** - Screen size was reduced and navigation bar sticks to top of page on all sizes therefore passing the test.

+## Footer Functionality

+- **Aim** - **Social links** are contained in the footer and should redirect user to social media pages in a new tab.
+- **Result** - Links were clicked and the open new page to corresponding social media websites therefore passing the test.
+- **Aim** - Footer should be always at the bottom of page.
+- **Result** - Content from pages was removed and added again to see if the footer changed position and it remained on the bottom of page therefore passing the test.

 # Bugs and Fixes
 - Wireframes not showing when linked as an image to readme file.